stereosuper/generator-stereobase/README.md

 php wp-cli.phar --info
 ```

-Allow Yeoman to auto-create the database in MAMP:
+Allow Yeoman to auto-create the database in MAMP (if you have other issues related to mysql, check here: https://make.wordpress.org/cli/handbook/installing/#using-a-custom-php-binary):

 ```
 export PATH=$PATH:/Applications/MAMP/Library/bin/
 ```

 You can now launch Yeoman, and answer Y to the WordPress question.
-You need to have mamp started to allow Yeoman to automatically create the database!
+You need to have mysql server started to allow Yeoman to automatically create the database!

 ## Publish the Generator | New version